kantord/jq-in-the-browser/README.md

 # jq-in-the-browser

 jq-in-the-browser is a Javascript port of jq, currently supporting a subset of it's features.
+[Try it online](https://runkit.com/kantord/runkit-npm-jq-in-the-browser)

 ## Install
 `npm install --save jq-in-the-browser`